Insights and Updates

 Disadvantages:

-• Doesn't account for seasonal fluctuations
+• Does not account for seasonal fluctuations

-• Can be inaccurate for businesses with variable sales patterns
+• Can be inaccurate for variable-sales businesses

 The Countback DSO Method

-4. Add all the days together for your total DSO
+5. Add all days for total DSO

 Advantages:

-• Accounts for seasonal variations
+• Accounts for seasonal variation

-• Preferred by CFOs and financial professionals
+• Preferred by CFOs for financial reporting

 Disadvantages:

-• More time-consuming to determine manually
+• More time-consuming to calculate manually

 • Requires detailed monthly data